The Holistic Horse Care and Prevention

 myalitis) for the second time in his life.
 It is bacterial and affects the nervous system.
 He had stopped eating and was 150 to 200 lb. underweight.

-Factor Livestock Stress formula).
-Two days after the first dose of stress TF he started eating and has been eating ever since.
+Two days after the first dose of transfer factors he started eating and has been eating ever since.
 It is a slow

 Stressed Arabian gelding with arthritis and swollen legs